 As our business activities involve the operation of heavy machinery and equipment, we are fully aware of the noise pollution generated at the construction sites.
-We are committed to protecting the workers from excessive noise in their working environment, hence the Group strictly adheres to all the applicable local laws and regulations in Malaysia, including but not limited to, the Factories and Machinery Act 1967, the Environmental Quality Act 1974 and the Environmental Quality (Motor Vehicle Noise) Regulation 1987.
+We are committed to protecting the workers from excessive noise in their working environment, hence we strictly adhere to all the applicable local laws and regulations, including but not limited to, the Factories and Machinery Act 1967 of Malaysia, the Environmental Quality Act 1974 of Malaysia, the Environmental Quality (Motor Vehicle Noise) Regulation 1987 of Malaysia and the Law of the PRC on Prevention and Control of Environmental Noise Pollution.

-The Group has implemented different measures to reduce noise levels and ensured that workers and the surrounding neighbourhood will not be disturbed.
-Noise tests and controls are performed on a regular basis before the construction work commences to ensure that the noise generated is within acceptable parameters as outlined in local laws and regulations.
+The Group has implemented different measures to reduce noise levels and ensure that workers and the surrounding neighbourhood will not be disturbed.
+Noise tests and controls are performed on a regular basis before the construction work commences and during the construction to ensure that the noise generated is within acceptable parameters as outlined in local laws and regulations.
 Our project manager performs close scrutiny and onsite inspection to detect and prevent potential violations of laws and regulations.